Divesh-Otwani/therapy-assistant/README.md

 ## What's Different

 Most therapy applications try to replace or facilitate therapy.
-Self-help applications, while helpful for some individuals, do not seem to work for individuals who are seeking out therapy.
-Some applications connect individuals to liscenced clinicians via texts or message boards -- the goal of this application is different.
+Self-help applications, while helpful for some individuals, are not so helpful for individuals with problems that are moderate or more than moderate.
+Other applications connect individuals to licenced clinicians via texts or message boards -- the goal of this application is different.

-We hope to (eventually) create a robust application that **supplements** therapy by making the "homework" a patient usually does (exercises on paper, journal entries, breathing exercises, etc.) doable through a mobile application.
-This app should also provide official resources about treatment and psychopathology.
+We hope to (eventually) create a robust application that **supplements** therapy by, first, making the "homework" a patient usually does (exercises on paper, journal entries, breathing exercises, etc.) doable through a mobile application.
+Second, this app should also provide official resources about treatment and psychopathology.
 All of this should be customizable by the therapist but backed by a default and standard database of exercises and resources.

 ## Current Features